mu-jchung/coolify-svelte-todo-test/README.md

 ### 1. Login to the self-hosted Supabase dashboard

-DASHBOARD login credentials will be found in the supabase-project directory > .env file.
+DASHBOARD login credentials will be found in the `supabase-project` directory > `.env` file.

 ### 2. Run "Todo List" Quickstart

-After logging into Supabase, select `SQL Editor` > `COMMUNITY` > Quickstarts and select the `Todo List` Quickstart.
+After logging into Supabase, select `SQL Editor` > `COMMUNITY` > `Quickstarts` and select the `Todo List` Quickstart.
 Run the `Todo List` Quickstart SQL to populate the database.

 ### 3. Get the URL and Key

-Click the "Connect" button at the top of the Supabase dashboard page, open the API Keys tab, and find your Project URL and `Anon` Key; you'll need these in the next step.
+Click the `Connect` button at the top of the Supabase dashboard page, open the `API Keys` tab, and find your Project URL and `Anon` Key; you'll need these in the next step.

 ### 4. Clone this repository